zelzhan/100-day-of-code-challenge/Readme.md

 * Modified bootstrapped search button and removed navbar
 * Added simple styling of page
 * Added and processed request variables
+* Calculated average for 24 hours temperature from the API